-After a steep price declines, there are obviously folks who see a “bargain” and want to grab an early seat for the ride back up or simply pick a bottom.
+After a steep price decline, there are folks who see a “bargain” and want to grab an early seat for the ride back up or simply pick a bottom.
 Other traders want to exploit or take advantage of this behavior.

 These traders, usually institutional traders, who “set” the bull trap do so by buying the currency pair until it fools other traders into thinking its downtrend trend has stopped.

-Large traders will buy large amounts in order to artificially drive the price upward to create a “false bull market”.
+Large traders will buy large amounts to artificially drive the price upward to create a “false bull market”.
 Behind the scenes, other lovely names are a “bull market mirage” or “bull…sh*t market”.

 These initial buying spurts may push prices above certain chart levels, and these “breakouts” can trigger more buying.
 The gullible and/or amateur traders who fall into the bull trap will often go long, thinking the price will rise further.